alanng10/class-lang/Doc/Any/a.md

 Builtin Bool, Int, and String anys have Init maide that returns Bool true only.
-If root class Any ref pointer holders that have builtin Bool, Int, or String ref pointers are called Init maide then the calls are runtime errors.
+If root class Any ref pointer holders that have builtin Bool, Int, or String ref pointers are called Init maide then the calls are run time errors.